 In a diverse county like LA, where numerous languages are spoken, the role of interpreters in the criminal court system is crucial.
 If an individual, who is arrested and charged with a crime, does not speak the language used in the courthouse, they will be provided with an interpreter who speaks their specific language.
 This ensures that they can fully understand and participate in the legal proceedings.

 If you find yourself in a situation where you're charged with a crime and you require an interpreter, the process is straightforward.
 Simply inform your attorney of your need for an interpreter.
 Your attorney will then notify the court, which will ensure that an interpreter is available for you during all court proceedings, including discussions with your attorney and filling out paperwork.
+If you don't have an attorney, you can request an interpreter directly from the court.

-They just have to be ordered every single time the person goes to court to make sure that they're there, and that sometimes can be time-consuming while you wait for the courts to get an interpreter – especially if it's a language that is not always in the courts.
+They just have to be ordered every single time the person goes to court to make sure that they're there, and that sometimes can be time-consuming while you wait for the courts to get an interpreter, especially if it's a language that is not always in the courts.
 Sometimes, that person might be stretched a little bit thin going from court to court.

 So, again, it's your attorney who can assist you in making sure that you understand everything that's going on in the court with your interpreter.